jungaretti/advent-of-code-2023/README.md

 dotnet run --project src/AdventOfCode.CLI -- <day> <part> <inputFile>
 ```

-### Add a new puzzle handler
+## Add a New Solution

-1. Create a new handler class in `src/PuzzleHandlers` that extends `PuzzleHandler`
+1. Create a new strategy class in `src/AdventOfCode.Puzzles/PuzzleStrategies` that implements `IPuzzleStrategy`
-2. Construct a new handler and add it to the array of handlers in `Program.cs`
+2. Add the new strategy to `src/AdventOfCode.Puzzles/PuzzleSolver`'s default constructor